 Avoid spelling out the answer to an unresponsive learner.
 Instead, try framing the question in a different way.
 Give some encouragement: learners can become disheartened and cease trying if they think their efforts are futile.
 Re-evaluate the task you are setting them and make sure it's manageable.

 As you work with more clients you may wish to start self-evaluating to remember what worked/what didn't, in addition to any client feedback you've received on the site.
 Below is some food for thought to help your introspection:

 |How well did I .....?||Very Well||Satisfactory||Could Be Better|

 |Provide help when learners had difficulties|

 |Bring things to a close and set out practice exercises|

-If you are new to giving private language lessons you are welcome to register with First Tutors: Languages to attract potential clients.
-During the registration process you will be asked to declare which languages you wish to teach, how much you will charge and to tell new learners about your approach.
+If you are new to tutoring you are welcome to register with First Tutors: Languages to attract potential clients.
+During the registration process you will be asked to declare which subjects you wish to teach, how much you will charge and to tell new students about your approach.
 You will also be required to submit two references and some information for an ID check.

 Public Liability & Professional Indemnity Insurance